 AB22 8WT - Middleton Park

 Middleton Park is a public park in Middleton, Leeds, West Yorkshire, England.
 It covers an area of 630 acres (255.0 ha), nearly a square mile of which 200 acres (80.9 ha) are ancient woodland.
-There is also a small lake, recreational areas and a golf course.
+There is also a small lake, recreational areas and a former golf course.
 The reclaimed site of "Middleton Broom" Colliery has been incorporated into the park.
 By its northern boundary is the South Leeds Stadium, home of rugby league club Hunslet.
 The Middleton Railway runs between Moor Road, Hunslet and Park Halt railway station.
 It is also the site of Leeds Urban Bike Park.

 Situated in local authority Bridge of Don, Middleton Park is classed as .
 Nearest towns are Aberdeen (4 miles away), Milltimber (7 miles away), Westhill (8 miles away), with the capital city, Edinburgh being 95 miles away.